Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Derivation of the interaction Hamiltonian in the spatial domain

 \end{Proof}

-\begin{remark} The boundary condition of the waveguide given by the mirror is independent from whether the waveguide is coupled with the atom or not.
-The format of the Hamiltonian of the mirror is influenced by the relative position between the mirror and the waveguide.
-When the mirror is at the right terminal of the waveguide as adopted in Ref.~\cite{boundary}, the function of the mirror is to reflect the right-propagating fields in the waveguide to the left-propagating fields, and the Hamiltonian of the mirror is different from the circumstance that the mirror is at the left terminal of the waveguide as given in Eq.~(\ref{con:HamiltonainMirror1}) above. \end{remark}
+\begin{remark} The mirror Hamiltonian is determined by the relative position between the mirror and waveguide.
+When the mirror is at the right terminal of the waveguide as adopted by \citep{boundary}, the function of the mirror is to reflect the right-propagating fields in the waveguide to the left-propagating fields, and the mirror Hamiltonian is different from the circumstance that the mirror is at the left terminal of the waveguide as in Eq.~(\ref{con:HamiltonainMirror1}). \end{remark}